 The conditions on Lake Tahoe change throughout the seasons.
 We have found the following link, from UC Davis (who does research in the area) to be a good resource with up-to-date water temperature.
 One note to consider however, is their temperatures may be a bit colder than what a swimmer would feel on the surface.
 Typically the water temperature is:

 • XTERRA Tahoe City, 64

 • XTERRA Lake Tahoe, 69

 An XTERRA is an off-road triathlon.
 Basically, think of a traditional triathlon, but replace road riding with mountain biking, and replace road running with trail running.
 XTERRA is owned and produced by TEAM Unlimited.
 XTERRA’s are relatively new, having first started in Maui in 1996 as Aquaterra, to be later renamed as XTERRA.
 Nissan Motor Corporation later named one of their sport utility vehicles after the race series and was the primary sponsor for a number of years.
 The company’s parted ways in 2006.

-The XTERRA USA Championship season begins on January 1st, and ends the second Sunday in September.
+The XTERRA USA Championship season begins on September 1st through August 31 of the following year.

 How old you would be as of 12/31 in the year racing?
 That is your XTERRA Age and your USA Triathlon Age.